melihteke/wtisdk/README.md

 # WTI SDK - API Wrapper for Western Telematic Inc. (WTI)
 WTI SDK is a Python library that serves as an API wrapper for Western Telematic Inc. (WTI) devices.
 It provides a convenient way to interact with WTI devices and perform various actions.

+Please note that WTI is a vendor specializing in console and power management solutions for network equipment.
+Their devices offer advanced features for managing and controlling network infrastructure.

+This SDK, developed by Melih Teke, aims to simplify the integration with WTI devices and enhance the functionality for managing and controlling network infrastructure.

+Please refer to the WTI Website for more information about Western Telematic Inc. and their range of devices.

-Please note that this is not an official tool provided by Western Telematic Inc. It was developed by Melih Teke to simplify the integration with WTI devices.
+Please note that this SDK is not an official tool provided by Western Telematic Inc., but an independent contribution to facilitate working with their devices.

 ## Features
 - Connect to WTI devices and retrieve operational data.